3 Starting Points to Grow Prayer in Your Church

 –Jonathan Graf is the president of the CPLN and a popular speaker.
 You can contact him at jon@prayerleader.com.

-If you would like a more complete treatment of this subject, Jon recommends his newest book, Restored Power: Becoming a Praying Church One Tweak at a Time.
+If you would like a more complete treatment of this subject, Jon recommends his book, Restored Power: Becoming a Praying Church One Tweak at a Time.